michael99nahum/767121_project/README.md

 ### Random Forest Regressor:

 The next step we did to improve the performances of our model is to use an Ensemble method, a Random Forest Regressor.
-This ensemble method based on bootstrap aggregation usually improves the performances by decreasing the degree of overfitting.
+This ensemble method, based on bootstrap aggregation, usually improves the performances by decreasing the degree of overfitting.
 Since we managed to obtain good results with a single Decision Tree Regressor, we thought that using a Random Forest would be the best method to improve our performances.
 This method has a MAE of 1075 and an R-squared higher than 98%.

 ### Artificial neural network: